GilbertNicholas/RainbowSeven-Website/README.md

 ## Descriptions
 This website is an imitation from real website "Rainbow Six", and provides information about the game (maps, characters, etc).
-Please have a quick look with project's preview below.
+<br>Please have a quick look with project's preview below.
 Thank you!

 ## Run Guide
 This project using HTML and CSS, so you can run it directly